Madrine256/Product-preview-card/README.md

 - Live Site URL: [Live site](https://your-live-site-url.com)

 ## My process
--Nothing of abig deal just HTML and CSS
+-Nothing of a big deal just HTML and CSS
--I Always forget to adde semantics but i will put in use in my next projects
+-I Always forget to add semantics but i will put in use in my next projects

 ### Built with